mariuspatrick/joke-app/README.md

 ## App objectives:

 - [x] Show joke's setup
-- [x] After a few seconds prin the punchline
+- [x] After a few seconds print the punchline

 Features to be added: